TheElevatedOne/wayweather/README.md

-# wayweather
+# WayWeather

-Custom Weather Script for Waybar with IP Geolocation
+Custom Weather Script for Waybar with IP Geolocation, Custom Locations, Default Locations and many more things.

+It got out of the original scope the more I worked on it xd.

 [![AUR Version](https://img.shields.io/aur/version/wayweather?style=for-the-badge&logo=archlinux)](https://aur.archlinux.org/packages/wayweather)